International-Data-Spaces-Association/idsa/MVDS/Readme.md

 The deployment scenarios will act as best practices and sources of inspiration on building data spaces.

 # What are the components that make a MVDS?
-A minimum viable data space consists of 2 or more IDS connectors and the Identity Provider, which consists of 3 components:
+A minimum viable data space consists of:
-1. The [Certificate Authority (CA)](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/InstallationGuide.md#certificate-authority) granting X.509 certificates (not to be confused with certification)
+1. Two or more IDS connectors
-2. The [Dynamic Attributes Provisioning Service (DAPS)](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/InstallationGuide.md#daps) to handle dynamic attributes and manage dynamic access tokens
+2. The [Certificate Authority (CA)](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/InstallationGuide.md#certificate-authority) granting X.509 certificates (not to be confused with certification)
-3. The Participant Information Service (ParIS) holding general information of all data space participants
+3. The [Dynamic Attributes Provisioning Service (DAPS)](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/InstallationGuide.md#daps) to handle dynamic attributes and manage dynamic access tokens

 ![Minimum Viable Data Space](images/MVDS-Testbed_1.0.png)